jdemartino78/vibe_coding_a2a_agent/README.md

 1.  **Create and Activate Virtual Environment & Install Agent Dependencies:**
     Navigate to the agents directory and create a virtual environment, then install dependencies:
     ```bash
-    (cd a2a-on-ae-multiagent-memorybank/a2a_multiagent_mcp_app/a2a_agents && uv venv && source .venv/bin/activate && uv sync)
+    (cd a2a-on-ae-multiagent-memorybank/a2a_multiagent_mcp_app/a2a_agents && uv venv && source .venv/bin/activate && uv sync --python 3.12)
     ```

 2.  **Deploy All Agents:**